This post may contain affiliate links from which i can earn a commission

 Generally, they can last anytime between 1 minute and 5 minutes.
 Like anything in health, it varies between women.

 Some women like myself are unlucky enough to get them several times in one-hour others may only experience them a couple of times a week.
 The intensity can also vary.

-There is evidence that hormonal changes in the body play a part and we know the oestrogen levels start to lower during perimenopause which is usually when hot flushes start.
-They generally become less prevalent as oestrogen levels even out.
+There is evidence that hormonal changes in the body play a part and we know that estrogen levels start to decline during perimenopause which is usually when women start to experience hot flashes.
+The intensity of hot flashes vary between women.
+They generally become less prevalent as estrogen levels even out.

 Sometimes when you drink coffee you might feel a little hyper?
 That is the caffeine triggering your sympathetic nervous system.
 This, in turn, can cause hot flashes.
 Try to cut down on the coffee and tea and maybe replace them with a herbal drink.
 I know, I know it is a high price to pay.

 Most people already know that high blood sugar levels are not good for you but if your hot flushes seem worse during or after a meal that might be because of it.